osate/website/source/download-and-install.md

 OSATE download site (see below), choose an installation directory and unpack the archive file there.
-The installation directory contains a platform specific executable (osate.exe / osate.app / osate) that can be used to start the tool.
+The installation directory contains a platform specific executable (osate.exe / osate.app / osate) that can be used to start the OSATE.

 ### Detailed Installation for Windows